Marit Wikholm

 Marit Wikholm, née Vevatne (born 3 July 1944) was a Norwegian politician for the Labour Party.

-After lower secondary school in Laksevåg in 1961 she took a vocational education in retailing.
+After lower secondary school in Laksevåg in 1961, she took a vocational education in retailing.
 She worked in a shop and a laundry before becoming a housewife in 1968.
-From 1971 she was the general manager of a family company.
+From 1971, she was the general manager of a family company.

 Wikholm entered politics in 1974 and was elected to Hordaland county council in 1975 and re-elected twice to serve until 1987.
 She then served one term in Bergen city council until 1991.
-In her party, she was the deputy leader of Bergen Labour Party from 1978 and then leader from 1981 to 1985.
-From 1979 to 1985 she was also a national board member of the Labour Party.
-Wikholm was the first female leader of Bergen Labour Party, and stated that her main political subject was environmental protection.
+In her party, she was the deputy leader of the Bergen Labour Party from 1978 and then leader from 1981 to 1985.
+From 1979 to 1985, she was also a national board member of the Labour Party.
+Wikholm was the first female leader of the Bergen Labour Party and stated that her main political subject was environmental protection.

 She served as a deputy representative to the Parliament of Norway from Hordaland during the terms 1981–1985, 1985–1989 and 1989–1993.
 She met as a regular representative in 1981 when Grete Knudsen was a member of Brundtland's First Cabinet, then from 1986 to 1989 when Hallvard Bakke was a member of Brundtland's Second Cabinet, and finally from 1992 to 1993 when Knudsen sat on Brundtland's Third Cabinet.

-In Bergen she sat on multiple boards and committees, among others the board of Den Nationale Scene from 1979 to 1987.
-Nationwide she sat on Statens Friluftsråd from 1978, chaired it from 1983 before chairing Statens naturvernråd from 1987 to 1990.
+In Bergen, she sat on multiple boards and committees, among others, the board of Den Nationale Scene from 1979 to 1987.
+Nationwide, she sat on Statens Friluftsråd from 1978 and chaired it from 1983 before chairing Statens naturvernråd from 1987 to 1990.

-In her later career she worked as the party secretary of Hordaland Labour Party from 1990 to 1997 and then Akershus Labour Party from 1997 to 2006.
-At the time she resided in Oslo.
+In her later career, she worked as the party secretary of the Hordaland Labour Party from 1990 to 1997 and then the Akershus Labour Party from 1997 to 2006.
+At the time, she resided in Oslo.